History of Sikhism: Jassa Singh honored as Jassa Singh Ramgarhia

 Mir Mannu (Mu'in ul-Mulk), the Governor of Lahore, was worried about the increasing power of the Sikhs so he broke the peace.
 Mir Mannu also ordered Adina Beg, the Faujdar (garrison commander) of the Jalandhar region, to begin killing the Sikhs.
 Adina Beg was a very smart politician and wanted the Sikhs to remain involved helping them.
 In order to develop good relations with the Sikhs, he sent secret messages to them who were living in different places.
 Jassa Singh Ramgarhia responded and agreed to cooperate with the Faujdar and was made a Commander.
 This position helped him develop good relations with Divan Kaura Mal at Lahore and assign important posts to the Sikhs in the Jalandhar division.

-The Governor of Lahore ordered an attack on Ram Rauni to kill the Sikhs staying in that fort.
-Adina Beg was required to send his army as well and Jassa Singh, being the commander of the Jalandhar forces, had to join the army to kill the Sikhs in the fort.
-After about four months of siege, Sikhs ran short of food and supplies in the fort.
-He contacted the Sikhs inside the fort and joined them.
-Jassa Singh used the offices of Divan Kaura Mal and had the siege lifted.
-The fort was strengthened and named Ramgarh; Jassa Singh Ramgarhia, having been designated the Jathedar of the fort, became popular as Ramgarhia.
+The Governor of Lahore ordered an attack on Ram Rauni to kill the Sikhs in the fort, with Adina Beg and Jassa Singh's forces joining the siege.
+After four months, the Sikhs inside ran out of supplies.
+Jassa Singh contacted them, joined their side, and, with the help of Divan Kaura Mal, lifted the siege.
+The fort was then strengthened and renamed Ramgarh, and Jassa Singh, now the fort's Jathedar, became known as Ramgarhia.